zugaldia/wallmapper/README.md

 This script downloads individual tiles and knit them together to reach bigger resolutions.
 That way, you can use these beautiful maps as the wallpaper image of your favorite smartphone and/or tablet.

-IMPORTANT: Make sure you a MapBox account, and you replace the `examples` tileset with a tileset in your Mapbox account.

 ## Usage

+Make sure you have a MapBox account, and you replace the `examples` tileset with a tileset in your Mapbox account.

-Just run the `--help` for an overview of the available options:
+Run the `--help` for an overview of the available options:

 ```
 $ python wallmapper.py -h